mike-lischke/antlr4ng/ReadMe.md

 ## Release Notes

+### 2.0.4

+- Code generation improvements, especially for local rule attributes.
+Attributes in a rule (which are implemented as local variables in the generated code) can be unassigned and need extra null-safety checks (the ? operator) or non-null assertions.
+The code generator now adds these checks automatically.
+- `ParserRuleContext.getChild` now accepts any constructor type.

 ### 2.0.3

 - Removed last reference to a Node.js specific type (Buffer), which avoids the automatic reference to the Node.js typings and an "resolution-mode" assertion for "require" (CommonJS).